siowboon/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ## Code Book of tiny_data.txt
-This code book describes the variables in the tidy data set file (tiny_data.txt) generated as part of the Getting and Cleaning Data Course Project.
+This Code Book describes the variables in the tidy data set file (tiny_data.txt) generated as part of the Getting and Cleaning Data Course Project.

 The data file consists of 180 rows of data generated from the 6 activities performed by 30 subjects.
 Each row contains the following variables (i.e. columns):

 - Subject: ID of the subject performing the activity.
 1 to 30.
 - Activity: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS or WALKING_UPSTAIRS.
 - Average of the 66 mean and standard deviation measurements under each subject and activity pair.
 Their values are normalized and bounded within [-1,1].

 1. tBodyAccMeanX
 2. tBodyAccMeanY